 Table 6 reports the results.
-Source $\times$ Product and bilateral Source $\times$ Destination factors account for less of overall variance for richer countries.
-The share of export growth variation that is driven by residual forces is smaller for less developed countries, while the share of export growth variation that is driven by Source $\times$ Product and by Source $\times$ Destination forces are greater there.
-In countries with more concentrated export networks across destinations we find that Source $\times$ Product and bilateral Source $\times$ Destination factors account for more of overall variance.
-In contrast, Destination and Destination $\times$ Product effects are less important for these countries with more concentrated export networks.
+Source x Product and bilateral Source x Destination factors account for less of overall variance for richer countries.
+The share of export growth variation that is driven by residual forces is smaller for less developed countries, while the share of export growth variation that is driven by Source x Product and by Source x Destination forces are greater there.
+29 In countries with more concentrated export networks across destinations we find that Source x Product and bilateral Source x Destination factors account for more of overall variance.
+In contrast, Destination and Destination x Product effects are less important for these countries with more concentrated export networks.
 This may seem counterintuitive, since more concentration across destinations may increase the sensitivity of export growth to destination-related factors.
 One possible explanation for this finding is that exports are concentrated on relatively stable sources of demand.
-These results are robust to alternative cutoffs for Top 5 or Top 10 flows, as shown in the Appendix tables indicated in the notes to the corresponding tables.
+These results are robust to alternative cutoffs for Top 5 or Top 10 flows, as shown in the online appendix tables indicated in the notes to the corresponding tables.